 *Common Core State Standards Initiative at Standards in Your State (viewed online July 30, 2021).

 Supporters of Common Core argue that it is not a national curriculum because each state can choose whether or not to implement it.
 However, states do receive financial incentives if they choose to adopt CCSS.
 Additionally, although the standards can be modified by each state, these modifications are limited to adding content.
 States must otherwise use the national standards and may not delete any content.

 While the Common Core website denies that data collection is required with the implementation of CCSS, the Department of Education has overtly encouraged the collection of student data from preschool to the workforce.

 Whether directly or indirectly, Common Core does have ties to the collection of public school students’ sensitive data, potentially including information on health records, family income, grades, and religious affiliation.
-While the purposes of this data collection may sound noble, the actual use of this data should be concerning to a family.
+While the purposes of this data collection may sound noble, the actual use of this data may be concerning to families.